Mochimochi07/Readme/README.md

 Well I might add some things like Xojo apps for Dashboards and other data science stuff.
 I don't use python anymore but i might include my past apps that i made before when learning to make apps.

+There's no game development here because i focus mainly on the big three in companies. the big three is Data Science, Software Development and Cyber Security.
+Well I might consider making games but i would prioritize it for last.
+I wouldd prefer Golang first for software programminng because i will be using Xojo for IOT.
+Yes, I found two of my ideal programming language but i still have to get one more because i am finding atleast three for getting into the big three.

 My Techniques, Notebooks, Application architecture, and other IOT are not here but these will be posted on my website in the future.
 More Apps, Notebooks and Tools to be posted after the connection so stay tuned at March.